 Practice of the Embodied Self

-When I just started my training to become a somatic practitioner 9 years ago, I liked the idea of the embodied self, though I couldn’t name it as such, I sensed that I wanted to go in this direction.
-The way from liking the idea towards growing into it has taken 9 years, and I’m still learning.
-This learning in fact never ends.
-Just like the reality around, the reality within also keeps on expanding and deepening, and the more you learn the more there is to learn.
-But the moment you begin to move from comprehending something or being able to explain it, towards a kind of understanding that extends and links to demands of everyday life, you begin to practice the embodied self.
+How do you start the journey from resonating with an idea of something towards growing into it and becoming it?
+How do you set on the journey of learning that never ends?
+Just like reality around, reality within keeps on expanding and deepening, and the more you learn the more there is to learn.
+But the moment you begin to move from comprehending something or being able to talk about it, towards a kind of understanding that extends and links to the demands of everyday life, you begin to practice the embodied self.

 Practice is a bridge between intention and act.
 It’s the means of learning to arrive at a desired state.
 It’s a state of continuous becoming, that has to do with sustained reorientation of our attention and intention.
 It’s about letting go of something, and letting something else come in.
 Through practice towards the embodied self, we cultivate experiences that would encourage and enable us to become more conscious of our own perceptions and abilities, of the inner resources of strength, silence and presence whatever the outer circumstances.
 It is formed by small everyday steps of syncing body and mind, and can consist of exercises that raise interoceptive awareness, concentration, focus, relaxation, movement coupled with the ability to focus attention, and allowing the breath to move through us.
 Often we undermine our breathing, we don’t think of it as movement that renews life in us every moment.